Climate and Development

 Who Caused It

-Why Should Climate Affect Development?
+Should Climate Change Affect Development?

 • Agriculture: crop yields fall above optimal temperature thresholds